stardazed/stardazed/README.md

 technical expertise to use.

 ### Sub goals
-- Learn about all aspects of game programming by implementing them.
+- Learn about all aspects of game (engine) programming by implementing them.
 This is an educational project for myself.
-- Compact library code size (currently the minified js incl. all dependencies is ~330KiB vs 25MiB+ for Unity webgl)
+- Minimal external dependencies, currently:
+  - [veclib](https://github.com/stardazed/veclib), a fork of [gl-matrix](https://github.com/toji/gl-matrix) modified specifically for inclusion in SD
+  - [AmmoJS](https://github.com/kripken/ammo.js), for the physics system (in progress)
+  - Inflate, a minimal JS port of the inflate algorithm to expand GZipped assets in-client
-- Fast and scalable (a lot of the data is kept in linear typed arrays, not in millions of tiny objects)
+- Memory & GC efficiency: a lot of the data is kept in large linear typed arrays, not in millions of tiny objects
+- Scalability: use workers, atomics and shared buffers to allow for multi-threaded rendering and game logic handling
-- Powerful renderer (Metallic and Specular setup PBR support, limited GI)
+- Powerful renderer (flexible shader setup, PBR, GI, etc.)
-- Solid physics engine (good even for demanding sitations)
-- Scalable and compatible (works well with all modern browsers, desktop and mobile)
+- Target and focus on desktop WebGL 1 & 2, mobile support is currently a lower priority

 Features
 --------